dimitri-nicolo/calico/master/reference/public-cloud/gce.md

 ---
-title: Deploying CNX on GCE
+title: Deploying Tigera Secure EE on GCE
 ---

 To deploy {{site.prodname}} in [Google Compute Engine][GCE], you must ensure